 Continuing professional development (CPD) is essential and the ICF recommends undertaking 100 hours of CPD every three years.
 Suitable CPD activities include participating in conferences, meetings, discussion groups and short courses, as well as publishing technical work and delivering lectures.

-It'll help if you can be geographically mobile, as changing jobs and location is often necessary to gain a range of industry experience.
-What promotion opportunities you're open to will also depend on the size and structure of the organisation you join.
+Being geographically mobile can be helpful, as changing jobs and location is often necessary to gain a range of industry experience.
+The promotion opportunities open to you will also depend on the size and structure of the organisation you join.

 Progression to senior roles inevitably means less time spent in forests and more time spent in the office and in meetings.
 This can be difficult if your love for the outdoors is the main reason for choosing a career in forest or woodland management.